 We’re told too much sugar is bad for us.
-But, how much is too much, and what kind of sugar is best?
+Is it?
+And, how much is too much?

 The World Health Organisation recommends that sugar makes up no more than five percent of your daily calorie intake.
 For an adult of normal body mass index (BMI), that’s about six teaspoons or 25 grams per day.
 But a 2011-12 study revealed that Australians consume three to four times as much!
 If you’ve got a sweet tooth, that’s probably a conservative estimate so, hold the maple syrup and keep reading.